jatoms-io/io.jatoms.page/_contribute/How_Tos/How to add a Tutorial.md

 Therefore, the majority of this page is dedicated to best practices we would like you to follow in order to create a well structured tutorial.
 But first things first.

+If there is any problem that prevents you from getting started as described below, then don't hesitate to [open an issue](https://github.com/jatoms-io/io.jatoms.page/issues) :)

 ## Setup
+There are just some simple steps to get started with contributing:
+* Create a GitHub account if don't have one already.
-First you need a GitHub account, then you go to the [GitHub repository of this site](https://github.com/jatoms-io/io.jatoms.page) scroll down a little bit until you see the "Open in Gipod" button and click on it.
+* Go to the [GitHub repository of this site](https://github.com/jatoms-io/io.jatoms.page), scroll down and click the `Open in Gipod` button.
-If you never used Gitpod before, then you might need to grant Gitpod access to your GitHub account.
+* Grant Gitpod access to your GitHub account and you are ready to go.

 After this you should see something like this:

 ![Gitpod landing screen](how_to_add_a_tutorial/gitpod_landing_screen.png)

-Usually at this time the local server that serves the website should be started and you are ready to go.
+Usually at this time the local server that serves the website should be started and you can start typing text.
 If not, then click into the terminal at the bottom and type `bundle exec jekyll serve`, which starts the server.

-If there is any problem that prevents you from getting started as described, then don't hesitate to [open an issue](https://github.com/jatoms-io/io.jatoms.page/issues) :)

-### Create a new tutorial page
+### Setup for a new tutorial
-Tutorials are located under `_resources/Tutorials/<tutorialname>.md`.
-Each tutorial is a seperate markdown file, so for you to get started with your own tutorial the first step is to create a new markdown file named after the title you chose for your tutorial, e.g., the file of this page is named `How to add a Tutorial.md`.
-The ending `.md` marks it as a markdown file.
+In order to create your new tutorial, you need to follow these simple steps:
+* Create a new markdown file like `Your Tutorial.md` in the `_resources/Tutorials/` folder.
-The images you might want to include in your tutorial are located under `_resources/Tutorials/<tutorialname_lowercase_with_underscores>/<your_image>.png`
+* If you want to include images in your tutorial, then create a folder `your_tutorial` in the `_resources/Tutorials/` folder.
-So the next thing you do (if you have any images) is to create a folder that is named like your tutorial, but lowercased with underscores in between words, e.g., the image folder for this document is named `how_to_add_a_tutorial`
-Images within this folder should also be named lowercase with underscores in between words and be saved as .png files.
+* Create a new fork of our [base OSGi tutorial repository](TODO:create) that will hold the code for your tutorial and name it `your-tutorial`.

-Below you can see how this structure looks like for this document:
+Below you can see how this structure looks like for this document and its picture folder as an example:

 ![folder structure](how_to_add_a_tutorial/structure.png)

+The structure above has to be fulfilled as we try to create a folder structure that is easy to understand for future contributors.

+The name of your tutorial markdown file will also be used for navigation cards within the `Tutorials` folder on the page, so you should think of a speaking title.
+The filename may contain whitespaces but must end with `.md` as it has to be a markdown file that will be processed by Jekyll, GitHub's static site generator.

+The images you might want to include in your tutorial must be put in the created folder that is named after your tutorial.
+The name of this folder must be the exact same name as your tutorial title, but lowercased and with underscores in between words.
+Otherwise the paths to your images will not work in Jekyll (it seems Jekyll doesn't like whitespaces ;) ).
+So if your tutorial is name `My awesome tutorial.md` then your folder should be named `my_awesome_tutorial`.
+The pictures you put into this folder must follow the same naming convention, i.g., `my_awesome_picture.png`.

+The [base OSGi tutorial repository](TODO:create) that you forked serves as a basis for all our OSGi tutorials and contains some basic settings that easen the process of writing OSGi applications in GitPod.
+It also already comes with a readme that contains a GitPod button, that you should adopt to point to your repository instead of the base repository.

+> TODO: create base OSGi tutorial repository and describe better what it contains

 ### Working with frontmatter and markdown
 Until now you have created an empty markdown file for your tutorial and a folder that will contain the needed images.
-In order for your markdown file to get picked up properly by Jekyll (the static site generator used to create this website) you need to add so called frontmatter to your markdown file.
+In order for your markdown file to get picked up properly by Jekyll you need to add frontmatter to your markdown file.
 Therefore you should open your markdown file and add the following text to it at the beginning:

 ```